Biart95/appleseed-volumetric-rendering-proposal/proposal.md

 ### Phase 1
 #### 30 May -- 2 June
 -   Implement and test absorbtion and scattering formulas
+-   Implement abstract Phase Function class (analogical to BRDF) and classes related to it.
+Implement formulas of some specific phase functions.
--   Start implementing basic entities necessary for volume rendering, such as Phase Function, Volumetric Material
+-   Implement other basic entities necessary for volume rendering, such as Volumetric Material
-#### 5 June -- 9 June
--   Implement all basic classes necessary for volume rendering
 -   Expose some of these entities to users, providing UI for appleseed.studio
--   Implement formulas for some commonly used phase functions
-#### 12 June -- 16 June
+#### 5 June -- 9 June, 12 June -- 16 June
--   Develop simple ray marcher with constant steps that can compute attenuation
+-   Develop simple ray marching engine with constant steps that can compute attenuation
+-   Incorporate this ray marcher to the existing path tracing engine
+-   Include some settings of ray marching engine in the UI of appleseed.studio
 #### 19 June -- 23 June
--   Add single scattering to this ray marcher
+-   Add single scattering to the ray marcher
 -   Add support for adaptive steps
 #### 26 June -- 30 June
 -   Prepare a reference database with images of existing scenes, real or rendered with existing volume rendering engines